 The International Collegiate Programming Contest (ICPC) is a multi-tier, team-based programming competition headquartered at Baylor University.
 The contest involves a global network of universities hosting regional competitions that advance teams to the ICPC World Finals.

-Participation has grown to several tens of thousands of the finest students and faculty in computing disciplines from more than 2 thousand universities from over 91 countries on six continents.
+Participation has grown to several tens of thousands of the finest students and faculty in computing disciplines from more than 3 thousand universities from over 111 countries.
 The contest fosters creativity, teamwork, and innovation in building new software programs, and enables students to test their ability to perform under pressure.

 Quite simply, it is the oldest, largest, and most prestigious programming contest in the world.

-Initial registration is open until midnight on October 15, 2019 to all educational institutions interested in registering at least one team.
-Institutions interested in sending multiple teams (up to a maximum of 2) must wait until the extended registration period beginning Oct.
-16, 2019.
+Initial registration is open until midnight on October 20, 2023 to all educational institutions interested in registering teams for the contest.

 Following the ICPC Programming Contest rules, the following languages will be permitted: C (gcc), C++ (g++), Python 2, Python 3, and Java.

 External access to the internet is not permitted.

 Teams are limited to 25 page document which is a pdf that teams can create themselves including whatever they want to put as long as it is in font legible to anyone with reasonable eyesight.